gmp26/prais2cljs/README.md

 * A Java virtual machine. (e.g. A [recent JRE from Oracle](http://www.oracle.com/technetwork/java/javase/downloads/index.html), 1.8 or later)
 * Clojure.
 Follow [these installation instructions](https://clojure.org/guides/getting_started), which will provide the CLI tools, namely the `clojure` and `clj` commands.
 Windows users should consult [this link](https://github.com/clojure/tools.deps.alpha/wiki/clj-on-Windows) as clojure is still in an alpha state on this platform at the time of writing.
 * Babashka.
 This will allow you to run the tasks found in `bb.edn` to create the builds.
 See [the github repo](https://github.com/babashka/babashka) for the installation instructions.
 Although Babashka works on Windows, the tasks have been written to target a Linux shell.
-Please use directly the `clj` or `clojure` commands as instructed below.
+Please use directly the `clj` or `clojure` commands as instructed below when on Windows.
 * Sass.
 This will allow you to compile .scss files in to the css stylesheets.
 Follow [these instructions](https://sass-lang.com/install) to install it.
 * A suitable text editor.
 Emacs, IntelliJ community edition (cursive plugin), Atom (Proto-REPL plugin) are all sensible options.
 See [this discussion](https://practical.li/clojure/clojure-editors/) on the most common editors used in the community.
 >